TitlesProfessor of Clarinet

 I believe that my students need flexibility and versatility, above all else, in order to succeed.
 We work together to identify strengths and weaknesses and to open new doors to possibilities they haven't even imagined yet.
 "It's only a matter of hours" (Kalmen Opperman).

-Michael Norsworthy is chair of the Conservatory's woodwinds department.
+Michael Norsworthy is a professor of clarinet at the Conservatory.

 Norsworthy has been hailed as “a dramatic performer . . . with beautiful tonal nuances” (Pittsburgh Tribune-Review) and "one of the world's best clarinetists" (Michael Finnissy, composer), and he is acclaimed as both a soloist and a sought-after chamber musician.
 A veritable chameleon, he regularly defies categorization and has captivated critics and audiences around the globe with performances that explore transcendent virtuosity and extremes of musical expression.